How to Get Enough Vegan and Vegetarian Protein for a Healthy and Active Lifestyle

 Tempeh is easy to digest, and it doesn’t have the high amounts of phytic acid that unfermented soybeans have.
 Phytic acid interferes with the absorption of zinc and other essential minerals, including calcium, magnesium, and copper.

 When eaten in moderation, Tofu is also a healthy protein option.
-If you don’t mind the texture and taste, you can get 6.63 grams of protein from 81 grams (1/4 block) of firm tofu.
+You can get 6.63 grams of protein from 81 grams (1/4 block) of firm tofu.

-It’s probably one of the most popular vegetarian and vegan sources of protein, and you can find it in just about any conventional grocery store.
-But there are some real consequences for eating too much of it, including creating nutritional deficiencies.
+It’s probably one of the most popular vegetarian and vegan sources of protein.
+You can find it in just about any conventional grocery store and there are several ways to prepare and cook it.
+But there are some real consequences for eating too much tofu, including creating nutritional deficiencies.

 Seitan is seasoned wheat gluten.
 Wheat gluten is the protein component of wheat that gives bread the elasticity and structure that makes it rise.
 Every four-ounce serving of Seitan has 15 grams of protein.